 This page is a collection of old WJMA commercials.
 They have been gathered from a variety of sources.
 The bulk of these commercials are from the 1970s.
 If you have additional information on any of the commercials or businesses represented, please send it to the webmaster.

-1953 These two commercials are the oldest WJMA audio yet discovered.
+These two commercials are the oldest WJMA audio yet discovered.
 They date from 1953 and feature the talents of Ron Landry and Chuck Brown on Webb's Super Market.
 Ann Butler joins them on a spot for Glady's Beauty Shop.
 Both of these commercials are longer than you would expect.
 Webb's is 3:39 and Glady's is 2:28.
 Chuck Brown recalls that he and Ron wrote their respective parts of the commercials and produced them with lots of tape splicing involved.
-These commercials are over 55 years old.
+These commercials are almost 60 years old.
 See the Ron Landry Tribute Page for more on his career.

 This 30 second spot for A.E.
 Sims Agency dates from the early 1970s.
 The voice is Bill Little.

 Remember when there was an Orange Drive In Theater?
 Here's an advertising agency spot from the early 1970s for the movie Switch Blade Sisters with a tag from Arch Harrison.